andreasschenkel/moodle-block_course_list_advanced/README.md

 - choose better colors
 - add some more languagestring to instead of hardcoded text
 - optimize code for enrollmentcheck
-- change form php to moodle-codestyle
+- change from php to moodle-codestyle
 - correct some spelling mistake